charliek/vagrant-sentry/README.md

 Setup Using Chef Solo
 ---------------------

 A start of this is done using [fabric].
 To start navigate to this directory.
-Note that currently there is no firewall setup in this recipe so please consider adding this before using.
+This recipe also puts in place some basic firewall settings, but there is much more tweaking needed before this is produciton ready.

 Clone it from github